Last Updated on February 8, 2023 by Matt

 With this method, you just:

-- position the valve in the upper half of the tire so that the slime falls down
+- position the valve in the upper half of the tire for the slime to flow down;

 The best thing about Green Slime is that not only you can use it to fix flats, but you can also use it before a flat happens to prevent flats!